Call identifier: H2020-BBI-JTI-2019

 - 21 topics: 10 RIAs, 4 CSAs, 4 DEMOs, 3 FLAGs.

 - Estimated value of the in-kind contributions by the members other than the Union or their constituent entities (BIC): Minimum EUR 60 million

 - Publication of topic texts (via the Annual Work Plan 2019): December 2018

 - Call opening: 04 April 2019

 - Call closure: 04 September 2019, 17:00 CET

 - Proposal evaluations: October – November 2019

 - Results sent to applicants: December 2019

 - The Annual Work Plan 2019, which also contains the full topic texts

-- The Funding and Tender Opportunities Portal - SEDIA (former Participant Portal), the official EU funding communication channel, gives an extensive overview of all Call information (e.g. Call documentation, how to get support regarding IPRs, IT, partner search, etc.).
-Please consult the Portal regularly for any further updates on the Call.
+- The Funding and Tender Opportunities Portal - SEDIA (former Participant Portal), the official EU funding communication channel, gives an extensive overview of all Call information (e.g. Call documentation, how to get support regarding IPRs, IT, partner search, etc.), as well as updates of the Call.